bonitasoft/bonita-doc/md/embed-engine.md

 ## Programatically

-If you do not wish to use Spring boot, the integration can be manually done.
+If you do not wish to use Spring boot, the integration can be done manually.

 ### Quick start

-Add a dependency on the maven artifact
+Add a dependency on the following artifact

 Gradle
 ```groovy